forestgrape/people_interactions/conflicts/ru_ukr_conflict.md

 <!--
-### Sanctions on NATO Members
+### Sanctions on NATO and EU

+**in work and in consideration**

+Reasons:
+* When the cold war ended there was a discussion of a 'Common European home' [savranskaya-and-Blanton](#savranskaya-and-blanton-2017) the expansion *policy* which sidelines Russia of the EU and NATO is not in agreement with that.
+* violation of OSCE rules by NATO expansion

-> The NATO countries sometimes act in concert and sometimes independent (which is considered a good thing in general).
+> The NATO countries sometimes act in concert and sometimes independent (which is considered a good thing in general) and sometimes in concert with the EU.
 Additionally even within states different parties, state organizations (such as the defense departments or secrecy services) and state and private sponsored organizations have various degrees of freedom to act.
 Overall it can be difficult from the outside to judge who did/initiated/supported what, which and when.
-Accordingly to select members to be sanctioned is not (always) straight forward. // Often the US gets all 'the blame' [by countries opposed to the NATO] and considered to dominate the other members.
+Accordingly to select members to be sanctioned is not [always]straight forward. // Often the US gets all 'the blame' [by countries opposed to the NATO] and considered to dominate the other members.
 Here the opinion/impression is that the US generally respects the sovereignty of other countries [at least as long as no vital US [security] interest are endangered - which are sometimes interpreted quite broadly].
 So the US is just called for help [as a friendly sibling and not as a dominating one].
+>
+> Additionally for the US with the most mighty military on earth and therefore often in the unique position to intervene, decision making can be hard: Sometimes not to intervene seems [to have been] wrong when looking backwards and sometimes to intervene seems wrong.
+From the second world war onwards the US tended to intervene more.

 [in work/consideration]
 // not easy to get the sanctions neutral

-// support of the Ukraine to defend itself is *not*  considered a reason for sanctions
+// support of the Ukraine to defend itself is *not*  considered a reason for sanctions.

 // in alphabetical order
 #### Sanctioning France